swiss-adminR/pkgs/README.md

 :eight_pointed_black_star: Please include a title, a short description and mention the users of your package or scripts.

-|Have a look at the first entry for a reference.
+:eight_pointed_black_star: Have a look at the first entry for a reference.

 ### Table of contents
 - [Data Handling](https://github.com/swiss-adminR/pkgs#data-handling)